osgi/osgi.enroute.site/_services/osgi.enroute.rest.api.md

 Clients can always set the response of the request through the servlet objects that are available on the RESTRequest arguments.
 However, this should in general be a last resort since most incompatibilities are caused by the sometimes really subtle interpretations of these error codes.
 In general it is best to try to make requests binary: succeed when all goes OK and fail in all other cases.

+## Example

+There is an example project in [the OSGi enRoute examples repository][1].
+This project implements the different GET, POST, PUT, and DELETE methods and shows how to get the arguments from the path and the query parameters.

+<footer>This example was donated by Chuck Boecking</footer>

 ## Discussion